Grumpy?– Conquer Your Mood Swings!

 Consult a Medical Professional

 Sometimes you may find you need some additional help to take care of the ups and downs you’re experiencing during perimenopause or menopause.
 Be sure that you have a winning coach (menopause gynecologist) to help guide you in your perimenopausal or menopausal journey.
-If you don’t have one, check out my Menopause Doctor Directory.
+If you don’t have one, check out my Menopause Specialist Directory.
 Your menopause gynecologist can help evaluate whether your mood swings are linked to menopause or if you are suffering from some other medical issue.
 The treatments recommended will depend on this evaluation.